7gxycn08/Taskbar-Delay/README.md

 1.Removes animations from Taskbar Autohide function.

-2.Adds a delay of set duration before the taskbar hides when the mouse is moved away from it.
-'Default Is 5 Seconds.'
+2.Adds a delay of set duration before the taskbar hides when the mouse is moved away from it. `Default Is 5 Seconds.`

 ## Preview: